cmtchssn/Dissertation/README.md

 ### Day 037
 Time to learn about unity web request.
 The web request example I tried worked, but it takes an exact file location and type.
 I'm now working with the System.IO library to use `Directory.EnumerateFile` and `Directory.EnumerateDirectories` to sift through a main directory filled with sub-directories, filled with .wav files.
 Once I crack that, I can stuff the .wav file results into a `List<AudioClip>[]` and pull clips based on sub-directory and file name.
 I'm getting close to it.

+### Day 038
+Time to finish what I started.
+I should be able to use the Directory class to add wave files to my lists.
+I've got my script enumerating directories and files, searching for any sub-directory and any wave file in all directories.
+It is finding what I am asking for.
+I think it is also adding it to a list, but if not, I will fix that soon.
+Then I need to use web request handlers on the wave file paths to convert them to audioclips.

+Gosh, I was so close.
+I had the unity web request working, but now it can't connect for some reason.
+Not really sure what the problem is.
+I'll check back tomorrow, and probably get help from Jesse.

+I think part of what is happening is the way the file names are being recording has both forward and back slashes, e.g. Assets/Audio\hammer.wav.

 ---

 ### Jesse Meeting 001